distbit0/distbit.xyz/_posts/2023-06-15-use-of-Zettelkasten-in-agent-memory.md

 ---
-title: "Use of Zettelkasten in agent memory"
+articleUrl: https://distbit.xyz/Use-of-Zettelkasten-in-agent-memory
+author: distbit
+category: blog
+date: '2023-06-15 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-06-15 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Use-of-Zettelkasten-in-agent-memory
----

-#gpt
+tag:
+- main
+title: Use of Zettelkasten in agent memory
+---#gpt

 [[zettelkasten]] can potentially be useful for [[agi idea retrieval]] as well as [[agi idea relation representation]] for [[agi memory]].